 The world’s biggest collaborative information accumulation project, Wikipedia has over 100,000 active volunteers working in 270 different languages.
 This open source website is one of the most effective marketing tools for a company or an individual if you create a Wikipedia page smartly.
-The keyword here being ‘smartly’.
+The key operative word here being ‘smartly’.

 However, being a successful Wikipedia editor requires a specialized skill.
 There are multiple guidelines one must follow to successfully create a Wikipedia page.
 We have outlined some basic mistakes you should avoid when you create a Wikipedia page:

 Citations are the backbone of a Wikipedia article and ensure its authenticity.
 It is important to note that there are only a certain kind of citations and references that will work on this website.
 Blogs, social media, personal websites, or press releases are not considered as valid citations.
 Therefore, it is important to find books, press articles, academic papers or other such validated sources to back up your claims in the Wiki article.
 Failing to do that would usually get your article flagged, or in extreme cases, it may even get deleted.
 Every single claim made in the article need to be backed by credible citations.

 Promotional Language (A Wikipedia page is not an advertisement)